space-ros/docker/zynq_rtems/README.md

 ./start_network_tap.sh
 ```

+We will need three terminals for this demo:
+ * Zenoh router
+ * Zenoh subscriber
+ * Zenoh-Pico publisher (in RTEMS in QEMU)

-Next, we will start a Zenoh router, which was built inside the container:
+First, we will start a Zenoh router:
 ```
 cd /path/to/zynq_rtems
 cd hello_zenoh